 Coastal Carolina University hosts Teacher Cadet College Days each semester, which provides Cadets in Region 4 with opportunities to learn about teacher education programs offered in the Spadoni College of Education; ask questions about admission and financial support options; tour the campus; visit a residence hall; eat lunch at the Commons; participate in team building activities; interview former Cadets who are education majors; and get to know other high school students interested in teaching as a career.

-For more information about the Coastal Carolina University Teacher Cadet Partnership, please contact:
+For more information about the Coastal Carolina University Teacher Cadet Partnership, please contact the Spadoni College of Education and Social Sciences Dean's Office at 843‑349‑5020.

 For additional information about the Teacher Cadet Program in South Carolina, visit www.cerra.org.